-So, there you have it.
-We stopped talking about alpha-4-beta-2 nicotinic receptor pharmacology and started talking about more understandable topics, like why schizophrenia happens and when in the history of the world did it start.
+We enjoy helping each other and helping our readers whenever we can.
+We get all sorts of queries.
+Why does schizophrenia happen?
+When in the history of the world did schizophrenia start?
 Why can’t we cure Alzheimer’s and multiple sclerosis and when will we be able to?
 Is there a good medication for autism?
-(No, there’s not.)
-So now everyone is happy.
-The site is still there and gives the consulting company a presence online.
-The “people-helping-people” people can write up interesting descriptions of the medical conditions and answer questions submitted online.
-And if you’re a people-helper, nothing makes you happier than helping people.
+We keep expanding and revising the website to stay current and try to align with the interests of our readers.
+We’re people who like helping people.
+We write up interesting explanations of medical conditions and answer questions that people send to us.
+And when you’re a people-helper, nothing makes you happier than helping people.

-There are fans of the site who like to be supportive.
+The fans that support out site use the site in various ways.
 At times they use the site as a sort of forum or conversation.
 Other times it’s a two-way conversation when someone sends us a question and we answer it, or sends us a comment and requests a reply.
-And that forum model can be a reality.
-There’s a comment box at the bottom of each page where comments can be posted and answered for all to read, but only if you’re a subscriber.
-The conversations usually are about the topics in the various pages, medical information on conditions in the neuroscience therapeutic areas of neurology and psychiatry.
-Sometimes they’re just chit-chat, sometimes friendly, sometimes disagreeing, and always interesting.
+The subscribers are be able to see a Comment Box at the bottom of each page where comments can be posted and answered for all to read.
+The conversations usually are about medical information on conditions in neurology and psychiatry.
+Sometimes they’re just chit-chat, sometimes friendly, sometimes debating, and always interesting.

-One subscriber complained that there weren’t many comments on the site.
-Why not?
-Well, as the page Reader’s Comments explains, when someone is talking about their disorders and diseases, they might not want their name on the site.
+Often, or even usually, when someone is talking about their medical disorders and diseases they don’t want their name on the site.
 And when you join as a subscriber and post a question or comment, your name is there.
 But if you send us a question by email and say not to use your name, we can keep it confidential.
-(Not medical HIPAA compliant, you understand, but confidential.)
+(Not medically HIPAA compliant, you understand, but confidential.)
 We might even turn your question and our answer into a new page, and, of course, not mention your name.
 (Unless you ask us to.
 We’re happy to make you a little famous if you want.)

 About This Website – About Us – Unbiased and Independent

-Our website does have a big advantage that most other websites do not.
-We don’t take ads.
-We got started with the help of the Neuroscience Research and Development Consultancy, so we didn’t need ads.
-No pop-up little boxes.
+We think that refusing to accept ads is a big advantage for our site.
+We don’t have paid advertisers.
+So, you’ll see no pop-up little boxes.
 No jumping monkeys or dancing cartoon women.
-And there is no need for ads for the Consultancy.
-It doesn’t need any.
-That’s why it almost killed the site.
-So, no advertisements, no bias.
-We provide correct, truthful, and reputable information with no commercial bias on these medical conditions, disorders, and diseases.
-Thus, the site is unbiased and independent.
+As a result we’re under no pressure to color what we say to please advertisers.
+We provide correct, truthful, and reputable information with no commercial bias.
+It’s an unbiased and independent site, a rare situation to find on the Internet.
 Not only do we not have ads, we don’t take outside support from any companies, and this includes insurance companies and drug companies.
 Nor do we accept any government support.
 We owe no one an undeserved good word because they gave us money.

-Mostly any of you generous enough to subscribe.
-Our main support comes from our subscribers.
+Our support comes from our subscribers.
 So join us!

-We keep researching and writing.
+As we respond to readers queries, we keep researching and writing.
 We write new pages, revise existing pages, and at times take down obsolete pages.
-And between support from subscribers and the Consultancy, we see no end in sight.
+And we see no end in sight.
 We keep the website a living, responsive site, ever changing to meet the desires of its readership and subscribers.